Art @ West Spring Primary School

 The aims of an art education are to enable every child to be visually literate and to appreciate art.

-In West Spring Primary School, our Art department supports the above mission through the 5‘E’s approach: to provide students with a variety of learning Experiences, Engagement through student-centred pedagogy, Exposure through various famous artists’ artworks, Enrichment through termly modular programmes as well as Exhibitions as platforms for showcase of talents and efforts.
+In West Spring Primary School, our Art department supports the above mission through the 5‘E’s approach: to provide students with a variety of learning Experiences, Engagement through student-centred pedagogy, Exposure through various famous artists’ artworks, Enrichment through modular programmes as well as Exhibitions as platforms for showcase of talents and efforts.

 Infusing PLAY in Art Lessons

 Learning through PLAY (Purposeful Learning Activities for the Young) is infused in the art curriculum.
 Art lessons are conducted based on the two domains of PLAY; object and physical play.

 Using craft tissues to learn about warm and cool colours

 Using sand art animation techniques to create stories that encourage graciousness on public transport

 Exploring outdoors for observational drawing

 Exploring Great Artists